COVID INFO PAGE

 We will adapt our plans as new information, data and recommendations for best practices become available.

 Information regarding vaccination and transmission is especially important:

-Transmission of the virus will be a key component regarding the policies we ultimately adopt.
+We are strongly encouraging all of our staff to be vaccinated.
+Thus far, we are optimistic all of our staff will be fully vaccinated before campers arrive on 6/20.
+The latest guidance on the transmission of the virus will be a key component regarding the policies we ultimately adopt.
 We will fall on the conservaive side of any debated topic.

 Ohio State Guidelines for Residential Camps

 Last year's special Ohio's state guidelines for residential camps - published in June of 2020 - were recently rescinded.
 They may or may not be revisted.
 Our local health department will monitor camps in the county and advise us on policy.
 They will conduct inspections as usual dring our season.

 We expect their to be cohorting of campers in cabin group durung many acrtivities.
 However, we have reason to believe that some mixing of campers can occur if outside, masked and distanced (2 of the 3 need to be in effect.)

 Will there be Covid at Camp?
 We cannot guarantee there won't be.
 Therefore, we are planning for that possibility despite all the extensive preparation and the mitigation strategies we will be using.